leinson/where-we-dine/README.md

 ### Välipalautus 3 :
 - Admin can add types of cuisines to a new restaurant, aka can create cuisine tags
+- Add price range to a restaurant
 To do:

-- add price range to a restaurant
 - remove option
 - fly.io